5jotters/vTLP-briefing/docs/Lectures/ATO.md

 ### Format

 Each line of a tasking contains a _set_ of information.
 The line starts with the name of the current set and is followed by a number of _fields_.
 Each field contents are separated by a forward slash, /.
-Field values are plain-text, human-readable information, or a - to signify an empty value.
+Field values are either information in plain-text, or a - to signify an empty value.
 The line is terminated by two consecutive forward slashes, //.

 **Example:**